justinphen/ESG_ReportEngine/README.md

 The reason why we require to put 2 versions of years is because companies have different report cycles, where some will report from January to December, and some will report in the middle of one year till the middle of the next year, which is why if we want to focus on collecting reports from year 2021, we want both 2021 and 2021/22 (for 2022, it will be 2022 and 2022/23...)

 ### Results
-Sometimes, the engine might generate both the annual report and an esg report, and that is completely normal.
-While we can't completely eliminate out to return just the esg report because of different variances, this should help greatly in terms of time efficiency when performing this task.
-Please let me know if you encounter any issues by submitting a issue ticket on this repository and I will fix it ASAP.
+In some cases, the engine may produce multiple responses, which is completely normal.
+Given the diverse range of variables, such as varying titles in ESG reports, human intervention remains necessary to address specific instances.
+Nevertheless, this feature significantly enhances time efficiency during task execution.
+Please kindly notify me of any encountered challenges by submitting an issue ticket in this repository, and I will promptly rectify them.